gboxo/gboxo.github.io/_posts/2024-2-28-towards-a-probabilistic-disentanglement-of-transformer-activations-part1.markdown

 </p>

-Later we normalize the vectors, so they have norm 1 and the lay in the unit sphere.
+Later we normalize the vectors, so they have norm 1 and the lie in the unit sphere.

 <p align="center">